Skip to content

 Luteolin

-Luteolin is a fascinating flavonoid that is found in many of our daily foods.
-Flavonoids are a group of secondary plant substances with variable phenolic structures that occur in many plants.
-You can find luteolin mainly in herbs (thyme), vegetables and fruits.
+luteolin is a fascinating flavonoid that is found in many of our everyday foods. flavonoids are a group of secondary plant substances with variable phenolic structures that occur in many plants.
+Luteolin is found mainly in herbs (thyme), vegetables and fruits.

-It has a number of properties that make it interesting not only for nutritional science, but also for medical research.
-From its role as an antioxidant to its anti-inflammatory effects, luteolin has a lot to offer.
-Luteolin is also particularly interesting for researchers in the area of aging research.
-It has been observed that luteolin inhibits an important enzyme (CD38), which directly influences the human aging process via NAD+ .
+It has a number of properties that make it not only interesting for nutritional science, but also for medical research.
+From his role as antioxidant to its anti-inflammatory effects – luteolin has a lot to offer.
+Luteolin is also of particular interest to researchers in the field of age research.
+It has been observed that luteolin inhibits an important enzyme (CD38) which is NAD+ directly influences the human aging process.

 • Vegetables: Beets, celery, broccoli, cauliflower, peppers, carrots, onions, cabbage, spinach

-• Fruits: Apples (especially the peel), cherries, grapes, oranges
+• Fruit: Apples (especially the peel), cherries, grapes, oranges

 • Legumes: Green peas, green beans